TheDogOfChaos/Gregic-Agrifactory-Pack-Dev/Brainstorming.md

 		- recursive recipes
 		- repurposing byproducts
 		- vast processing lines
-		- Simple shit like the Create Tunnels are locked behind basic circuits, which in turn are locked behind a slew of other research and processes
+		- Simple shit like the Create Tunnels will be locked behind basic circuits, which in turn will be locked behind a slew of other research and processes
 	- ### Research
 		- Possible styles of the research system:
 			- Factorio style: